The honest answer is somewhere between $5,000 and $500,000. That's not helpful, so let's break it down properly.

 Four things drive the price.

 Team seniority.
+This is one of the key things to evaluate when choosing a startup design studio.
 Junior designers cost less per hour, but they take longer and need more oversight.
 Senior creatives cost more but deliver faster with fewer revisions.
 You're often paying the same total either way.
 The difference is the timeline and the quality of strategic thinking.

 Application depth.
 A brand identity is one thing.
 Applying that identity across a website, pitch deck, social templates, product UI, and marketing materials is another.
 The more applications included, the higher the cost.

 Rebrand when the gap between your product and your brand is costing you something measurable.
-Deals stalling because prospects don't take you seriously.
+We've mapped out the specific signals in when to rebrand after your Series A. Deals stalling because prospects don't take you seriously.
 Candidates ghosting because your website looks like a template.
 Investors asking why you look like an early-stage company when you've raised $20M.

 Don't rebrand because you're bored of your logo.
 Don't rebrand because a new CMO wants to put their stamp on things.
 Don't rebrand six months before a raise when you should be focused on traction.